-The mold exposure that causes illness can be current or in the past.
-In past exposures, people can continue to have elevated mycotoxins (the toxins produced by mold) long after leaving a moldy environment.
+Current and past mold exposure can causes illness.
+People can continue to have elevated mycotoxins from a past mold exposure long after leaving a moldy environment.

 Mold Toxicity and Lyme Disease

-I first learned of mold illness at a well-attended Lyme disease conference.
-I remember thinking, “why is there a physician presenting on mold at a Lyme conference?”
-At the end of the presentation, the answer became obvious – mold illness causes a lot of the same symptoms as Lyme disease.
+Mold illness causes many of the same symptoms as Lyme disease.
 Both trigger systemic inflammation and immune dysregulation leading to symptoms such as fatigue, brain fog, headaches, joint pain, and anxiety.

-In my experience, when tick-borne infections and mold toxicity are both present, the mold illness must be addressed before the tick-borne infection(s) can be treated successfully.
-Mycotoxins suppress the immune system making it next to impossible to successfully treat Lyme disease and co-infections.
+When tick-borne infections and mold toxicity occur together, the mold illness must be addressed before the tick-borne infection(s) can be treated successfully.
+Mycotoxins suppress the immune system making it difficult to successfully treat Lyme disease and co-infections.

 Symptoms of Mold Exposure